BIGJRA/BIGJRA.github.io/rejuv.md

 Field with Bounce or to Volcanic Field with Dig, both of which you may be able to get a better footing in.
-Regardless of the field effect, the key is making sure that you have the right pairings at any given time, so Melia’s Pokémon don’t get one-shotted.
+Regardless of the field effect, the key is making sure that you have the right pairings at any given time, so Melia’s Pokemon don’t get one-shotted.
 Unfortunately, this means a LOT of trial and error with the AI, but eventually you’ll be able to find the exact chinks in Zetta and Geara’s armor and can take them out.